denali-design/denali-site/_pages/themeable.md

 Well not anymore!
 In this guide, you’ll learn how to use a single CSS file to override Denali’s default visual style and create a custom theme for any project.

-Download the exercise files and let’s get started!
+Download the <a href="/assets/downloads/guides/themeable-guide.zip" download>exercise files</a> and let’s get started!

-<<EXCERISE DOWNLOAD SNIPPET>>

 ***

 ## Understanding theming
 Let’s imagine that you’ve been tasked to design the following website:

-<<IMAGE: Image of what we’re designing>>
+{% include principles-1-col.html
+  standard-image='themeable/themeable-end.png'
+%}

 You want to use Denali’s framework, but Denali’s visual style does not match the design you’ve been given.
 Luckily, Denali was built to support custom theming in two easy steps:

-Create a CSS file to store your custom CSS styling and link to it in your project, this is your theme.
+1. Create a CSS file to store your custom CSS styling and link to it in your project, this is your theme.

-Save global and component overrides within that file that will override Denali’s visual style.
+2. Save global and component overrides within that file that will override Denali’s visual style.

 Let’s walk through these steps together and create a custom theme to match our design.